zcorleissen/documentation/source/mongo_settings.rst

 This enables or disables the stepdown option for this instance.

-Stepdown Window (PST)
+Stepdown Window (PDT)
 ---------------------

 .. image:: images/stepwind.png

 This is the window in which your instance is allowed to stepdown.
 It needs to be at least a 10 minute window to allow for oplog differences between members, as it will not stepdown if a secondary isn't within a small enough difference from the current primary.
-Please note this time is in Pacific Standard Time.
+Please note this time is in Pacific Daylight Time.

 Enable Weekly Stepdown
 ----------------------